 They are like that pair of flats you carry in your bag for when your heels start to pinch on a night out.

 Hybrid Electrical Vehicles (HEV) use a conventional internal-combustion engine together with an electric motor to drive the vehicle.

 For the driver, there is very little difference, as the systems tend to work independently, so the car drives like other vehicles and still uses either petrol or diesel (although hopefully significantly smaller amounts).

 The wheels can be powered by the engine, the electric motor alone or by a combination of the two.
 The electric motor is charged by capturing energy generated during braking and by the combustion engine.

-Many hybrids can be driven on electric power alone (for a distance of around 30 to 50km) but mostly at lower speeds.
 While hybrid electric vehicles are among the most fuel-efficient cars on our roads, they are less advantageous at highway speeds, where the additional weight of the vehicle and the reduced need for regenerative braking impact overall efficiency.

 What about plug-in hybrids?

 Plug-in Electric Hybrid Vehicles (PHEVs) work in much the same fashion as regular hybrid vehicles, with the additional option of recharging the batteries via an external power source.

 They have significantly larger batteries than HEVs and can be driven further in full-electric mode.
 They are the middle ground between conventional hybrids and fully electric vehicles.